Jasdoge/Djukebox/setup_pi.md

 3. Add the SD card into the PI, connect the network, monitor, keyboard and mouse.
 4. Connect the power supply and wait for the PI to boot.

+If you're familiar with linux, you can disregard the monitor/keyboard/mouse if you can figure out the network ID for the PI and just SSH in with user: pi, password: raspberry.

 #h2 Configuring the pi

 1. Open a terminal.